Gouravgilhare/UBER/Backend/README.md

 - On success, endpoints return user or captain data and/or a JWT token.
 - On error, endpoints return an array of validation errors or an error message.
 - JWT tokens can be sent via the `Authorization` header or as a `token` cookie.
-- The `/users/logout` endpoint blacklists the token, preventing its further use.
+- The `/users/logout` and `/captains/logout` endpoints blacklist the token, preventing its further use.
-- Captain endpoints may be extended with login and profile routes in the future.

----